click here to jump to start of article

 Caught in the Trap

 As expected, the Jews came out in full force.
-Even more, they bent over backwards to prove themselves as loyal Egyptian citizens: the Jews worked extra hard, put in overtime, surpassed production quotas, etc.
+Even more, they bent over backwards to prove themselves as loyal Egyptian citizens - working extra hard, putting in overtime, and surpassing production quotas.

 Then Pharaoh made his move.
 He announced that for the Jews, the work was no longer voluntary.
 Each Jew was now enslaved, and expected to produce abundantly.
-In fact, the Egyptians kept accurate records and knew exactly how much each Jew could produce ― while working overtime!
+The Egyptians had been keeping records and knew exactly how much each Jew could produce - while working overtime!
 This became the new quota.
-In their effort to be accepted by the Egyptians, the Jews had sealed their own fate.
+In their drive for acceptance, the Jews had sealed their own fate.

 The Torah says: "The Egyptians enslaved the Jews bi-perach" (Exodus 1:14).
 "Perach" is usually translated as with "crushing hardness."
 But "perach" can also mean with "a soft mouth."
 The Jews were sweet-talked into it.